sharpjs/Prequel/README.md

 # Prequel

-Prequel is a minimal SQLCMD-compatible preprocessor.
+Prequel is a minimal SQLCMD-compatible preprocessor for .NET.

 - Adds a 'SQLCMD mode' to your project with a couple lines of code.
 - Supports `GO`, `$(var)`, `:setvar`, and `:r`.